 The South San Francisco Fire Department provides a full emergency medical services program for our citizens with certified paramedics on the fire engines and quints as well as staffing two full time Advanced Support ambulances.
 Everyday, the department staffs a Battalion Chief, four engine companies, one quint (combination fire engine and fire truck), and the two ambulances.
 We also cross staff a heavy rescue and rescue boat.
 Minimum on duty staffing is 20 persons.

-The Fire Prevention Division, headed by Fire Marshal Luis Da Silva, is responsible for fire investigations, fire inspections, code enforcement and fire plan checks.
+The Fire Prevention Division, headed by Fire Marshal Craig Lustenberger, is responsible for fire investigations, fire inspections, code enforcement and fire plan checks.

 EMS - South San Francisco Paramedics